joconner/enhanced-resources/docs/JSONResources.md

-# Using JSON as a ResourceBundle Format
+# Using JSON as a Java ResourceBundle Format

 A `ResourceBundle` is a Java file that holds localizable resources, typically strings in a `PropertyResourceBundle` or a `ListResourceBundle` implementation.